-Due to limited place numbers and some overlap in content, students may only choose ONE of the above courses.
-Computing Technology is a more general course with a greater focus on networks, systems, and programming, while Industrial Technology Multimedia is design-focused with a heavy emphasis on the user experience.
+Computing Technology is a more general course with a greater focus on programming, networks, and information systems, while Industrial Technology Multimedia is design-focused with a heavy emphasis on visual and interactive user experiences.

 Computing Technology is an excellent introduction to the concepts covered in the Stage 6 courses, Software Engineering and Integrated Computing, while Industrial Technology: Multimedia introduces many of the skills and concepts of the Stage 6 course of the same name.